bloominstituteoftechnology/module-challenge-intro-to-git/pc.md

 6. Explain the difference between `git fetch`, `git merge` and `git pull`.
 What does each command do?
 7. What is a merge conflict?
 8. How do you resolve a merge conflict?

+1. Git is a version control system
+2. Git is a version control system and GitHub is a website to store projects made with by Git
+3. We need to track separate version of the code or any changes
+4. Pull request is made to inform others about the changes that you made into a branch
+5. To switch between branches, write git checkout -b new branch
+6. git fetch downloads contents, git merge puts forked history together and git pull downloads content and updates local repo to match its contents.
+7. Merge conflict is an event that takes place when Git can't fix differences in code between two commits
+8. Go to pull request and click the one that needs to be resolved.
+Lastly, click resolve conflicts